 To correctly set up a proxy in front of FusionAuth, you must forward all requests to FusionAuth, and you must also set the correct headers.

 Headers To Set

-HostHTTP request header.
-This will be the hostname of the proxy server.
+The original port requested by the client.
+This will be the port of the proxy server.